 }

-Have you noticed that we have provided the Arn of exact ssm parameter.
-You can provide multiple arn as well if you want to access more then one parameter.
+Have you noticed that we have provided the Arn of the exact SSM parameter?
+You can provide multiple arn as well if you want to access more than one parameter.

 Format of Arn : arn:partition:service:region:account-id:resourcetype/resource

-In case of ssm it will be below. you just need to replace accountId, region and parameter name as per your requirement.
+In the case of SSM, it will be below. you just need to replace accountId, region and parameter name as per your requirement.

 arn:aws:ssm:region:account-id:parameter/WebsiteBucket